zhihu/kids/README.md

 In yet another terminal:

     $ redis-cli -p 3388
-    $ 127.0.0.1:3388> PUBLISH test message
+    $ 127.0.0.1:3388> PUBLISH kids.testtopic message

 `redis-cli` needs `redis` to be installed.
 On Mac, you can run `brew install redis` to install it.
+On Linux, run `sudo apt-get install redis-tools`

 Full explanation of config file, see [here](doc/config.md).